softwaregroup-bg/ut-port-dialogflow/README.md

   completed successfully.

-Fow consistency, it is good to follow this or similar naming convention for all dialogs, that involve back-end acitons.
+Fow consistency, it is good to follow this or similar naming convention for all dialogs, that involve back-end actions.
 Here is how these intents should look like in the list of
 intents: